zdeluna/capstone-project/server/README.md

 participantID - The user id of the invited user

-## Write a message on the message board of the challenge
+## Write a message on the message board of a challenge

 ### POST /challenges/:id/messages